 Neuro Energy & Focus is specially formulated with natural caffeine, L-theanine, and B-vitamins to sustain the mental endurance necessary to stay focused.

-Neuro uses a patented cold-compression method to combine our ingredients.
-This means nothing gets broken down in the production process, enhancing the bioavailability for cleaner, more effective absorption.
+A patented cold-compression method is used by Neuro to combine the ingredients.
+In the production process, nothing gets broken downenhancing the bioavailability for cleaner, more effective absorption.

 The founders of Neuro Energy Gum are Kent Yoshimura and Ryan Chen who met at the University of California.